 Journal Article | Jan 2015

 Despite the flourishing of judicialisation of rights across the world, scepticism is not in short supply.
-Critiques range from concerns over ...
+Critiques range from concerns over the democratic ...

 Judicial review, rights, legal and political theory, constitutional theory, international adjudication